ORARIX-HEX/ECE-250-Projects-/README.md

 # ECE-250-Projects-
 Data Structures Project Repository (ECE 250) Algortihms and Data Structures 2nd year project.
-Each project folder includes header, tester.h files and commented description of all functions, constructors, destructors and class constants
+Each project folder includes header, tester.h files and commented description of all functions, constructors, destructors and class constants.
+This repository contains the following projects.

-Project 1: Implementattion of Double Sentinnel Linked List

 Project 2: Implementation of dynamic queue and linked stack data structure